crhuber/linux-cheatsheet/readme.md

               └── the path to the original file/folder can use . or ~ or other relative paths
 ```

+* Change the open files limit from 1024 to 10240 d

+        ulimit -n 10240                    # This is only valid within the shell

+* Login users and applications can be configured in /etc/security/limits.conf

+* System wide limits

+    ```
+    sysctl -a                          # View all system limits sysctl fs.file-max                 # View max open files limit sysctl fs.file-max=102400          # Change max open files limit echo "1024 50000" > /proc/sys/net/ipv4/ip_local_port_range  # port range
+    cat /etc/sysctl.conf
+    fs.file-max=102400                   # Permanent entry in sysctl.conf
+    cat /proc/sys/fs/file-nr           # How many file descriptors are in use
+    ```

+* Find opened files on a mount point with fuser

+        fuser -m /home

 ## Performance
 ------------